This topic covers important configuration details and best practices to employ while using the Optimizely Feature Experimentation SDKs.

 In a production environment, errors must be handled consistently across the application.
-The Full Stack SDKs allow you to provide a custom error handler to catch configuration issues like an unknown experiment key or unknown event key.
+The Optimizely Feature Experimentation SDKs allow you to provide a custom error handler to catch configuration issues like an unknown experiment key or unknown event key.
 This handler should cause the application to fail gracefully to deliver a normal user experience.
 It should also ping an external service, like Sentry, to alert the team of an issue.

 If you do not provide a handler, errors will not surface in your application.